Elias Díaz Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Pirates pitching staff ranks 21st in MLB.

-- The Pirates have the 15th-ranked team ERA among all league pitching staffs (4.30).
+- The Pirates' 4.23 team ERA ranks 14th across all league pitching staffs.

-- Pirates pitchers combine to rank 16th in baseball in home runs given up (18 total, 1.1 per game).
+- Pirates pitchers combine to surrender 19 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- The Pirates are sending Hill (0-2) out for his fourth start of the season.
-He is 0-2 with a 7.20 ERA and eight strikeouts in 15 2/3 innings pitched.
+- Velasquez (1-2) takes the mound for the Pirates in his fourth start of the season.
+He's put together a 5.40 ERA in 13 1/3 innings pitched, with 10 strikeouts.

-- His last appearance came on Wednesday against the Houston Astros, when the lefty tossed six innings, surrendering two earned runs while allowing five hits.
+- In his most recent time out on Thursday, the right-hander went six scoreless innings against the St. Louis Cardinals while surrendering three hits.

-- In three games this season, the 43-year-old has amassed a 7.20 ERA and 4.8 strikeouts per nine innings, while allowing a batting average of .262 to opposing batters.
+- In three games this season, the 30-year-old has an ERA of 5.40, with 6.8 strikeouts per nine innings.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.